-For example, the American flag is а physical and visual symbol of а core American valuefreedom.
-At the same time. the story of George Washington admitting having to chopped down a cherry tree is also symbolic because it represents the premium Americans place on personal honesty and leadership integrity.
+For example. the American flag is a physical and visual symbol of core а American valuefreedom.
+At the same time, the story of George Washington admitting to having chopped down a cherry tree is also symbolic it because represents the premium Americans place on personal honesty and leadership integrity.